gitHBDX/TransfoRNA/README.md

     - Input: (dual inputs) Sequence
     - Model: A transformer encoder for the sequence and another for the sequence reversed.

+*Note: These (Transformer) based models show overlapping and distinct capabilities.
+Consequently, an ensemble model is created to leverage those capabilities.*

 <img width="948" alt="Screenshot 2023-08-16 at 16 39 20" src="https://github.com/gitHBDX/TransfoRNA-Framework/assets/82571392/d7d092d8-8cbd-492a-9ccc-994ffdd5aa5f">

 ## Data Availability